revalidate/project-1/README.md

 * **Search Bar** on the home page above all the news organizations so a user can type in any news organization's name and it will populate the page with only relevant organizations.

 * **Funding Model** would be an additional resource for users to see what each news organizations source of revenue is.
 Ideally would love to create d3 data visualizations for this Model.

+* **Overall Review** would calculate the average score of all the user reviews and illustrate that number on the 5 stars above the user reviews.